crbyxwpzfl/spinala/readme.md

-## eth0 into subnet on wlan0 and eth1
+## from eth0 to subnet on wlan0 and eth1
 Deinstall classic networking that is managed with file `/etc/network/interfaces` and deinstall default Raspbian `dhcpcd network management.
 Hold programs.
 ```
 # apt --autoremove purge ifupdown`